platformsh/platformsh-docs/src/dedicated/support/ssh-agent.md

 ssh-add -l
 ```

-If you see your key listed, congratulations you already have a working agent.
+If you see your key listed, you already have a working agent.
 All you need to do is add `-A` to your ssh command. e.g. `ssh -A <user>@<cluster>.ent.platform.sh`.

 If instead you see `Could not open a connection to your authentication agent.` you will need to start it manually.
 A permanent ssh-agent configuration is recommended but beyond the scope of this documentation.